fisodd/www-fisodd-com/content/post/coding-style.rst

 (so long as one adheres to the language definitions) compilers will suffer in silence.
-Yes, humans can puzzle out the logic in almost anything, but humans are also fickle beasts that will complain when tasks are made more difficult than necessary.
+Yes, humans can puzzle out the logic in almost anything, but humans are also fickle beasts who will complain when tasks are made more difficult than necessary.

 .. sidebar:: Obfuscated Code